 Incumbent prime minister Mario Monti, who has announced he will contest February’s election leading a coalition of centrist parties, places second.
 Former prime minister Silvio Berlusconi is in third place.

-Berlusconi, who hopes to return to government for a fourth time, has managed boost support for his right-wing Il Popolo della Libertà in recent weeks with a fierce anti-German campaign and overtaken comic Beppe Grillo’s Euroskeptic Five Star movement as third party in the polls.
+Berlusconi, who hopes to return to government for a fourth time, has managed boost support for his right-wing Il Popolo della Libertà in recent weeks with a fierce anti-German campaign and overtaken comic Beppe Grillo’s Euroskeptic Five Star movement as the third party in the polls.

 “Either Germany understands that the ECB must act as a real central bank and therefore print money or unfortunately we will be forced to leave the euro and return to our currency,” he said in a television interview two weeks ago.

-The former European commissioner has shrunk the deficit by raising taxes and reducing spending, particularly subsidies to local governments, but proposed labor market reforms were watered down under pressure from the left while attempts to liberalize industries met fierce resistance from entrenched business interests.
+The former European commissioner has managed to shrink the deficit by raising taxes and reducing spending, but labor reforms were watered down under pressure from the left while attempts to liberalize industries met fierce resistance from entrenched business interests.